triggermesh/docs/docs/targets/awslambda.md

 ![Adding a Lambda Target](../images/aws-targets/aws-lambda-bridge-create-1.png)

-In the Target creation form, provide a name for the event Target, and add the following information:
+In the Target creation form, provide a name for the event Target and add the following information:

-* **AWS Secret**: Reference a [TriggerMesh secret](../guides/secrets.md) containing an AWS API key and Secret as discussed in the prerequisites
+- **AWS Secret**: Reference a [TriggerMesh secret](../guides/secrets.md) containing an AWS API key and Secret as discussed in the [prerequisites](#prerequisites).
-* **AWS ARN**: The ARN that points to the AWS Lambda function to invoke
+- **AWS ARN**: The ARN that points to the AWS Lambda function to invoke

 There is an optional toggle flag indicating if the full CloudEvent should be sent to the lambda function.
-By default, this is disabled which means the event payload will be sent only.
+By default, this is disabled which means only the event payload will be sent.

 ![AWS Lambda Target form](../images/aws-targets/aws-lambda-bridge-create-2.png)